Video Game: Fatal Fury aka: Garou Mark Of The Wolves

 Are you ok?!

 While the last installment of the series appeared in late 1999, many of its characters are still widely popular today and continue to appear in a number of Spin-Off series, most notably The King of Fighters series.
 More recently, pachi-slot machines with the Fatal Fury theme have been released and there is a crossover game with Fighter's History Dynamite available for mobile phones in Japan.Two animated TV specials (often mislabeled as OVAs, even though they aired on Japanese TV before getting home video releases) and one animated film were based on the games, all including character designs by Masami Oobari.
 The TV specials were based on the plots of the first two games, while the feature film had an original plot and villains.
-While both the specials and the film were released in the States in the late '90s by Viz Video (and re-released on DVD years later), those releases fell out of print years ago — so Discotek Media snagged the licenses for allthree with plans for a DVD re-release (including a possible anamorphic transfer for the film!) in 2014.
+While both the specials and the film were released in the States in the late '90s by Viz Video (and re-released on DVD years later), those releases fell out of print years ago — so Discotek Media snagged the licenses for allthree and re-released them on DVD on August 26, 2014.
+Of note, their release of The Motion Picture featured anamorphic presentation for the first time.

 Adaptation Dye-Job: Despite being clearly blond in all games, Andy inexplicably appears with sky-blue hair in the first anime special.